FatalX2080/TNBot/README.md

 # :speech_balloon: Telegram Notification Bot
----
 This bot is used to track events with a specific due date.
 Only admins registered with the project's config file have access.
+Interaction with telegram takes place through the ***aiogram*** library.

 # :loudspeaker: Usages
----
 Here is an up-to-date list of commands for interacting with the bot:
 ```
 /state - checking the bot's performance